-If you have a tracker mortgage, you will currently be enjoying extremely low mortgage interest rates and monthly mortgage payments.
+If you have a tracker mortgage, you currently will be enjoying extremely low mortgage interest rates and monthly mortgage payments.
 Some of you will have had fixed rates that have ended and are now hovering in your mortgage company’s standard variable interest rate zone wandering what to do.

-Familiar territory - history lesson
+Familiar territory - A history lesson

 We believe the economy is a virtual carbon copy of the 1980’s.
 Margaret Thatcher came into power in 1979 with the UK having record public sector debt and unemployment on the rise after a period in the 70's of oil crisis, IMF bailing out UK, industrial action, green goddesses on the road, the Winter of Discontent and more.
 She then privatised every loss making state owned business to cut spending and she also, rather quietly, let inflation bubble away for 10 years and thereby devaluing the real cost of the public debt without ever repaying it.

 In the late 80’s interest rates were hovering around 10% and speculators were preying on the strength of the pound as part of the Exchange Rate Mechanism.
 This drove Norman Lamont to increase interest rates by 5% in just one day.
 The long and the short was that mortgage interest rates were around 15% to 16% pa if you wanted to buy a house in 1989.

 Today -2012 - 2014 - a lesson from past?
 Fuel shortages, gas and oil price instability, industrial action from the public sector, spending cuts, changes to how inflation is measured RPI to CPI, then economic stimulus, help to buy mortgage schemes and more cutbacks with civil service, local government, armed forces and even the Royal Mail sale.
 Look familiar?
 It is.
 So what do we expect for mortgage rates.